How to Piss Off Men: 109 Things to Say to Shatter the Male Ego

 My favorite thing about this retelling is that Cindy gets to have a positive, supportive relationship with her stepfamily.
 The ending didn’t totally live up to my expectations, but it was still pretty cute.

-This Pulitzer-prize winning collection is both straightforward (hence the title) and melancholic in its tone, addressing topics that run the gamut from addiction to death and loss to the depths and horrors of love and back again.
+This Pulitzer Prize-winning collection is both straightforward (hence the title) and melancholic in its tone, addressing topics that run the gamut from addiction to death and loss to the depths and horrors of love and back again.
 The sonnets are untitled, but my favorites from this collection are on pages 7, 35, 38, 57, 66, and 105.

-In this exploration of the human mind, David McRaney uncovers some of the truths about the ways we behave, think, and regularly fool ourselves.
+In this exploration of the human mind, David McRaney elucidates some of the truths about the ways we behave, think, and regularly fool ourselves.
 This book is a great introduction to some fascinating psychological phenomena for those who have not had extensive exposure to the field.

 The tone of the book was interesting in that (at least as I perceived it) it seemed to be intentionally informative and communicative of a hope that the contents of the book would ultimately be helpful to readers’ lives, but there also seemed to be an underlying enjoyment of the discomfort readers would likely feel upon learning some of the difficult truths being presented.